Atari joystick port: Semi-compatible systems

 MSX home computers used a slightly modified version of the port, replacing one of the analog inputs with a second trigger, and the other with a strobe pin.
 Under normal operation, any Atari style joystick could be used, although it would lack the second trigger button.
 The strobe pin was used to support mouse input.
 Electrically, a mouse generates what is essentially a random stream of pulses as it moves.
 On systems like the ST and Amiga, custom hardware was used to carefully track these in order for the motion to be smoothly followed, as the CPU might become too busy with other tasks to follow the rapid interrupts.
 Less powerful 8-bit designs did not have the performance to smoothly track a mouse without additional hardware, and the MSX designs, based on off-the-shelf hardware, lacked this ability.
 Instead, the tracking hardware was moved into the mouse.
 The mice held two 8-bit values tracking the movement in X and Y since the last time they had been polled.
 To read the values out, the strobe pin was pulled high four times.
 With each pulse, a nibble of the two bytes was output on the four directional pins in serial fashion.
 The strobe pulse also reset the value to zero, starting the polling process over again.
 MSX mice were expensive, and this led to adaptors for PS/2 style mice, which operated along similar principles.

-Sega Master System and Sega Genesis game console controllers are backwards-compatible and can be used with the Atari 2600.
+Sega Master System and Genesis game console controllers are backward-compatible and can be used with the Atari 2600.

 Not all Magnavox Odyssey 2 systems had removable controllers.
 For the models that do, a simple adapter to rearrange the pins is all that is required.

 Some Amstrad PCs, that were otherwise IBM PC compatible, had Atari-compatible digital gameports rather than the PC analog standard.
 Software such as Elite and GEM had support for the Amstrad digital gameport.
 Otherwise, the joystick directionals were mapped to keys on the keyboard.

+The X68000 has two joystick ports, both 9-pin male and supporting Atari standard joysticks.